Anonymous642/UCCA/README.md

 4- On the newly opened simulation window, select a time span for your simulation to run (see times for each default test-case below) and the press "Shift+F2" to run.

 5- In the green wave window you will see values for several signals.
-The imporant ones are "vrased_reset", and "pc[15:0]". pc cointains the program counter value. vrased_reset corresponds to the value of UCCA-M's reset signal, as described in the paper.
+The imporant ones are "vrased_reset", and "pc[15:0]". pc cointains the program counter value. vrased_reset corresponds to the value of UCCA's reset signal, as described in the paper.

 In Vivado simulation, all test-cases provided by default loop infinitely.
 For all test-cases except simple_app the device should reset in the middle of execution.

-To determine the address of an instruction, e.g, the start and end addresses of UCC (values of UCC_min and UCC_max, per UCCA-M's paper) one can check the compilation file at scripts/tmp-build/XX/vrased.lst  (where XX is the name of the test-case, i.e., if you ran "make simple_app", XX=simple_app).
+To determine the address of an instruction, e.g, the start and end addresses of UCC (values of UCC_min and UCC_max, per UCCA's paper) one can check the compilation file at scripts/tmp-build/XX/vrased.lst  (where XX is the name of the test-case, i.e., if you ran "make simple_app", XX=simple_app).
 In this file search for the name of the function of interest, e.g., "regionOne" or "secureFunction", etc.

-#### NOTE: To simulate a different test-case you need to re-run "make test-case_name" to generate the corresponding pmem.mem file and re-run the synthesis step (step 10 in [Creating a Vivado Project for UCCA-M]) on Vivado.
+#### NOTE: To simulate a different test-case you need to re-run "make test-case_name" to generate the corresponding pmem.mem file and re-run the synthesis step (step 10 in [Creating a Vivado Project for UCCA]) on Vivado.

 ## Description of Provided test-cases

-	For details on how UCCA-M isolates regions in memory (UCCs) and mitigate attack escalation please check the UCCA-M paper.
+	For details on how UCCA isolates regions in memory (UCCs) and mitigate attack escalation please check the UCCA paper.

 All test-cases use two UCCs.
 The first UCC isolates a vulnerable buffer copy that is meant to simulate user input.
 The second UCC isolates the password comparison functionality.
-The password comparison function is not vulnerable does not need to be isolated, however, this isolation allows for testing UCCA-M with multiple UCCs.
+The password comparison function is not vulnerable does not need to be isolated, however, this isolation allows for testing UCCA with multiple UCCs.
 All test-cases were configured to run as is.
 If edited, the region definitions at the top of the respective test's main.c may need to be adjusted.

 #### 1- simple_app: